EloiStree/2025_07_30_IntegerToSceneAndPrefab/README.md

 |Keyword: enter, keyword, here
 |OneLine: Enter a one line description here
 |Youtube: youtube url to learn more
-|Manual: Read more about it here.
+|Manual: Read more about it here URL